dev4dev/bs_modulo/docs/CONFIGURATION.md

 	`testflight.api_token` **[string]** - testflight api token
 	`testflight.team_token` **[string]** - testflight your team token
 	`testflight.notify` **[bool]** - send notifications to teammates
-	Accepts parameter `TESTFLIGHT_NOTES` as release note for upload.
+	Accepts parameter `BUILD_NOTES` as release note for upload.
 You can add it in Jenkins build job as "Text Field" parameter.
 Or just pass as ENV parameter.